 The backend also manages user data securely, using DTO mappers, exception handlers, and Spring Data JPA repositories.
 Passwords are securely stored in a relational database with hashing applied before persistence.
 Authentication is stateless and token-based: upon successful login, the backend issues a JWT signed using the HS256 algorithm.
 This token is stored client-side and included in all subsequent API requests using the Authorization: Bearer <token> header.

 For communication security, the application enforces HTTPS using a TLS certificate generated via OpenSSL.
 The backend is configured to serve HTTPS traffic and redirect HTTP requests automatically.
 This ensures encrypted data exchange between frontend and backend.
-The frontend, in turn, uses this secure channel to interact with protected endpoints while also validating the integrity of the game logic through hash verification.
+The frontend is hosted on nginx, and also redirects http to https via the nginx configuration, This way a secure channel is enforced to interact with the application, while also validating the integrity of the game logic through hash verification.

 The project is organized into clearly defined directories and packages.
-The backend separates concerns using a hexagonal architecture: domain holds core entities, application defines services and interfaces, infrastructure contains web controllers and database access layers, and security manages token issuance and validation.
+The backend separates concerns using a hexagonal architecture in conjunction with clean architecture: domain holds core entities, application defines services and interfaces, infrastructure contains web controllers and database access layers, and security manages token issuance and validation via the Spring Security Beans.
 The frontend mirrors this clarity, separating logic into components, pages, and services, with React Router handling navigation and a secure API layer managing all backend communication.
-Overall, the implementation not only meets the functional and cryptographic requirements of the assignment but also demonstrates a strong application of architectural patterns, modern web development practices, and security principles.

-Code Analysis - BackEnd
+Code Analysis - Backend

-Code is going to be analyzed based on the structure presented above, starting from top to bottom.
+The following classes are part of the backend of the application, depicting what their functionality and purpose.

 application.exception — Global and Domain-Specific Error Handling

 The application.exception package contains the centralized error handling mechanisms for the backend application.
 The class EntityNotFoundException.java defines a custom unchecked exception that is thrown when a requested entity (e.g., user or game) is not present in the database.
 It improves code readability and consistency by replacing ad hoc null checks and signaling HTTP 404 errors in a controlled manner.
 GlobalExceptionHandler.java uses Spring’s @ControllerAdvice to globally catch exceptions like EntityNotFoundException, translating them into meaningful HTTP responses.
-It ensures that API consumers always receive well-formatted error messages and status codes, instead of generic stack traces or server errors.
+It ensures that API consumers always receive well-formatted error messages and status codes, avoiding returning to the user theexception stack traces or server errors and disclose information to the users that shouldn’t be exposed.

 application.exception.user — User-Oriented Exception Definitions